arrase/ai-shell-assistant/README.md

 - Enhanced text output using `rich` for improved readability.
 - Web browsing capability to fetch and include online information in responses.

+## Command Line Arguments

+The assistant can be run with different arguments to customize its behavior:

+- `--prompt`: Allows you to execute a direct query in non-interactive mode.
+The assistant will respond to the provided query and then exit.
+Example:
+    ```bash
+    ai-shell-assistant --prompt "What is the purpose of the os.path.join function in Python?"
+    ```

+- `--file`: Loads the contents of a specific file into the agent's context.
+The assistant will take the contents of that file into account when responding.
+Example:
+    ```bash
+    ai-shell-assistant --file ./src/main.py
+    ```

+- `--dir`: Recursively loads the contents of all files in a directory into the agent's context.
+Useful for queries about entire projects.
+Example:
+    ```bash
+    ai-shell-assistant --dir ./src/
+    ```

 ## Shortcuts

 ### How Shortcuts Work